rmanzuk/maloof_lab_docs/photogrammetry/MicaSenseREMX-agisoft-recipe-FRS161.md

-# Agisoft Workflow for MicaSense RedEdge MX---Specifically for FRS161
+# Agisoft Metashape Workflow for MicaSense RedEdge MX---Specifically for FRS161
 Bolton Howes, November 2019

 **note: This workflow is modified from [this ](https://agisoft.freshdesk.com/support/solutions/articles/31000148780-micasense-rededge-mx-processing-workflow-including-reflectance-calibration-in-agisoft-metashape-pro<strong), to make DEMs and Orthomosaics from MicaSense RedEdge MX photographs**